jqiao2/postSchedulerBot/README.md

 # Post Scheduler Bot

-I have no idea how github formatting works, so we'll see how this turns out.

 Most of the script's description I put in the header of the script file itself, so if you read this you probably won't have to read that.

 This script will post to Reddit everyday by week under some circumstances: